There are numerous reasons a lawyer may consider moving toward an alternative career path.

 The positions are related to law and Stacey discusses the type of person and skills necessary for each.

-From the Business Insider, a quirky look at potential alternative careers for lawyers.
+From the Business Insider, a quirky look at potential alternative careers for attorneys.

 "Law graduates go on to plenty of lucrative and interesting non-lawyer jobs.
 Some of these positions—like Congress—might be a long-shot, but you'll be surprised at what you can do with your law degree."